International Health

 Course content

-his course is an ideal introduction to international health for students with limited work experience in the sector.
-With a strong emphasis on research methods training, we offer an essential grounding for those looking to work in international health policy, systems or programmes, or those looking to study at PhD level.
+Our course is an ideal introduction to international health for students with limited work experience in the sector, looking to work in international health policy, systems or programmes, or to study at PhD level.

-Benefit from an international learning environment, with fellow-professionals from a range of countries and areas of expertise.
+• Learn in an international learning environment, with fellow professionals from a range of countries and areas of expertise

 At Leeds, you’ll also have the opportunity (dependent on travel restrictions) to take part in a study visit to Geneva, attending workshops and meetings with various health-related UN and other international organisations.